railwayapp/docs/src/docs/reference/volumes.md

 is still under development.
 Here are some limitations we are currently aware
 of:

-- Each service can only have a single volume.
+- Each service can only have a single volume
-- Replicas cannot be used with volumes.
+- Replicas cannot be used with volumes
-- There is no built-in S/FTP support.
+- There is no built-in S/FTP support
-- Down-sizing a volume is not support.
-You can only increase the size.
+- Down-sizing a volume is not currently supported, but increasing size is supported
 - There is no file browser, or direct file download.
-To access your files, you must do so via the attached service's mount point.
+To access your files, you must do so via the attached service's mount point
 - To prevent data corruption, we prevent multiple deployments from being active and mounted to the same service.
-This means that there will be a small amount of downtime when re-deploying a service that has a volume attached.
+This means that there will be a small amount of downtime when re-deploying a service that has a volume attached

 <Banner variant="info">
 Join the [🚅｜priority-boarding](https://discord.gg/railway) channel in our